ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 ORDER BY
     member_casual;

--- Calculate the avearge ride_length by day_of_week and member_casual.
+-- Calculate the average ride_length by day_of_week and member_casual.
 -- Output: Average ride length grouped by both day of the week and membership status.

 SELECT